Math is Fun

 The abacus has been around for thousands of years, and is still used in some parts of the world.
 Sometimes blind people will use an abacus, because they can feel the numbers easily.

-Expert abacus users can sometimes do math quicker than when using a calculator, and can even use them to find the square root of whole numbers.
+Expert abacus users can sometimes do calculations faster than on a calculator, and can even use them to find the square root of whole numbers.